 AVOID “SELL YOUR HOUSE FOR CASH” GIMMICKS

-In Part 2 of the How To Sell Your Home Series I’m highlighting the falsehoods of “sell your house for cash” and “sell your house quick” and the “no cost to you” advertisements we’ve all seen time and time again.
+In Part 2 of the How To Sell Your Home Series I’m highlighting the falsehoods of “sell your house for cash” and the “no cost to you” advertisements we’ve all seen time and time again.
+Let me be clear, there IS a cost.
 While these flashy ads may be enticing, it’s very important to understand the underlying implications of working with a company who wants to buy your home quickly.

 Typically, these advertisements are directed to the following demographic: